-Take a quick glance at a map and Zambia may seem like a daunting prospect.
+Take a quick glance at a map and an overland Zambia itinerary may seem like a daunting prospect.
 Not only is the country itself immense but, once you factor in the huge distances between the main sights, it can seem like too much too cover.
 Add in the high-cost of accommodation and the clear bias towards uber-luxury travel, you’d be forgiven for wondering if budget family travel is even possible.
 But the sheer majesty of Victoria Falls, spotting hundreds of hippos in the Zambezi, and soothing hot springs hidden deep in the bush, more than made up for those long distances and these family travel highlights certainly didn’t break the bank.

 Day 65: The Tanzania/Zambia border

 It’s a long wait at the Zambia border whilst you get all your various documents stamped and in order.
 Getting the visa and passport stamped is relatively straightforward.
 The drawn out process is the car and the various taxes that need to be paid.
 It took us 3.5 hours to get through.
 Kings Highway Rest House, Kalungu, is just an hour from the border.
 Although be warned that the road is riddled with potholes and very narrow.

 More potholes await and it’s a squeeze getting past the oncoming trucks, but it’s a lovely drive through villages and locals eagerly wave as you pass by on your way to Kapisha Hot Springs.

 Whilst the welcome at the lodge might not be the warmest, the soothing warm waters of the hot springs will wash away any frustrations from the border (and it’s not too hot for little ones).
 There is also a swimming pool on site (although ask permission from the owner before using if camping) and you can purchase succulent Cumberland sausages to cook for dinner.
 Camping is USD15 per adult and USD8 for children between 3 and 12.